-Second Line In Jack (Blue)
+• Line In (Blue)

-The default line in jack.
+The line in jack.
 Use this audio jack for line in devices such as an optical drive, walkman, etc.

-D Line Out Jack (Green)
+Line Out (Green)

-The default line out jack.
+The line out jack.
 Use this audio jack for a headphone or 2-channel speaker.
 This jack can be used to connect front speakers in a 4/5.1/7.1-channel audio configuration.

-Mic In Jack (Pink)
+Mic In (Pink)

-The default Mic in jack.
-Microphones must be connected to this jack.
+The Mic in jack.

 To configure 7.1-channel audio, you have to use an HD front panel audio module and enable the multi-channel audio feature through the audio driver.
+Please visit GIGABYTE's website for more software information.